 His extraordinary 29-year military career began with graduation from West Point and concluded at the rank of Lieutenant General following service as the Deputy National Security Advisor.
 His Air Force service included Professor of Russian History at West Point; Assistant Air Attaché in Belgrade, Yugoslavia; Head of the Political Science Department at the Air Force Academy; Air Force Long Range Plans; Office of the Secretary of Defense International Security Assistance; Special Assistant to the Director of the Joint Chiefs of Staff; and Military Assistant to President Nixon.

-General Scowcroft currently serves on numerous corporate and nonprofit boards.
-At present, he is a member of the Secretary of State’s Advisory Board, the Secretary of Energy’s Advisory Board, and the Secretary of Defense’s Policy Board.
-He has been recognized as a Distinguished Graduate of West Point, and earned his master’s and doctorate in international relations from Columbia University.
+General Scowcroft was a member of the Secretary of State’s Advisory Board, the Secretary of Energy’s Advisory Board, and the Secretary of Defense’s Policy Board.
+He was recognized as a Distinguished Graduate of West Point, and earned his master’s and doctorate in international relations from Columbia University.

 In 1991, General Scowcroft was presented with the Presidential Medal of Freedom, the nation’s highest civilian honor, by President George H.W.
 Bush, and in 1993 was awarded an honorary knighthood – a Knight Commander of the Order of the British Empire (KBE) – by Queen Elizabeth II.
 In 2009, he was presented the Grand Cross of the Order of Merit of the Federal Republic of Germany.